nitsanavni/committer-agent/INSTALL.md

 The activation script will:
 - Verify it's running from a git submodule
+- Check if already activated (idempotent - safe to run multiple times)
 - Create symlinks from your project root to the agent definitions
 - Verify the activation succeeded